-Comment: The current funding allocation model provides \$50,000 to each of the five provinces and \$50,000 for inter-provincial projects, supplemented in 2014 by an additional allocation according to a formula, for a total of \$550,000.
-Funds are recommended for approval by the Board of Directors by volunteer advisory committees based on provincespecific conservation priorities.
+Comment: In 2016 the funding allocation model provided \$1.1 million in project funding distributed to each of the five provinces and to inter-provincial projects.
+Grant funding was recommended for approval by the Board of Directors by volunteer advisory committees based on province-specific conservation priorities.
 The amount of the annual allocation is guided by the long-term financial plan and is subject to change dependent on that plan.